 The Volunteer Lawyers Project is pleased to regularly host undergraduate, graduate, and law school students for a variety of internship experiences.
 Interns typically provide valuable public service by interviewing and presenting legal information to clients.
 VLP, though, also makes an effort to tailor opportunities and responsibilities to each intern’s respective interests, goals, and amount of time available.
-Students can choose to intern twelve, sixteen, twenty, or thirty-five hours per week for one or more semesters.
+Internship time commitments range from 9 hours per week to full time.
 Prospective interns should note that academic credit for their work at VLP is dependent upon the policies of his or her academic institution.

 No matter how interns choose to become involved with VLP, they can expect their experiences here to enhance their understanding of Maine's civil legal system and of the impediments people of low income face as they attempt to resolve often overwhelming legal matters.
 Interns will learn how VLP and other nonprofit legal services providers work to ameliorate such impediments, as interns themselves make valuable contributions toward this goal.

 The important work performed by interns at VLP includes the following:

 1. DAYTIME CLIENT INTERVIEWING: This experience highlights the many unmet civil legal needs faced by the low-income community in Maine.
 The types of legal problems faced by the client population and addressed by our volunteers vary; with family matters, bankruptcies, foreclosures, and unemployment cases being the most common.
 Through your efforts, the VLP is better able to respond to the clients, offering essential legal information, pro se assistance, and/or referrals.
 Significant emphasis is put on providing legal information in order to enhance a clients understanding of the situation.
 Your involvement is critical in assessing the legal matters, providing the direct link to legal staff and assisting clients in understanding their rights, responsibilities and options.
 MONDAY-FRIDAY (specific time periods)